Skip to content

 XG to XGS Migration (High Availability)

-The video shows the migration from a Sophos XG to an XGS Firewall with High Availability configured using the new Backup-Restore Assistant, which is available in SFOS v20 MR2.
-It explains prerequisites such as compatibility, backup encryption password, and the Secure Storage Master Key.
-The migration process is shown step by step: create backup, transfer to target device, adapt ports, and complete configuration.
-Important: The HA link port assignment must match beforehand.
+The video shows the migration from Sophos XG to XGS Firewalls in a High Availability configuration using the new Backup Restore Assistant.
+It explains prerequisites such as compatibility, the backup encryption password, and the Secure Storage Master Key.
+The migration process is shown step by step: create the backup, transfer it to the target device, adjust the ports, and complete the configuration.
+Important: the HA link port mapping must match beforehand.
 Pseudo-ports should be avoided.
-Further details in the linked video.
+Further details are available in the linked video.

 Sophos Firewall XG to XGS - Backup and Restore